HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 To check for collisions, we simply check if the target grid cell is already occupied.

-The grid will also make integrating a-star pathfinding easy.
+The grid will also make integrating a-star pathfinding (later in this tutorial) easy.

 ### Create a Grid